The answers you need, conveniently from your couch.

 If you're in the US, the answer is probably yes.

 Each state, county, and town have their own local codes.
-While we can't memorize every local code, we can help you research the requirements if you're in a less-familiar area.
+While we can't memorize every local code, we can help you research the requirements if we'reless-familiar with your area.

-We've designed in several states across the US, including: Idaho, Utah, Arizona, Georgia, Montana, Wyoming, and more.
+We've designed in several states across the US, including: Idaho, Utah, Arizona, Colorado, Georgia, Wyoming, and more.

 Do we provide support through permitting?